robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 * **UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom**
 * **UnauthorizedAccess:EC2/MaliciousIPCaller.Custom**

-You can see by these findings that an advisory is using the AWS IAM Role credentials associated with the compromised instance and the instance is also communicating with an IP on your custom threat list.
+You can see by these findings that the compromised instance is communicating with an IP address on your custom threat list and the AWS IAM Role credentials associated with the instance are being used by a malicious actor.

 ### Check if Sensitive Data was Involved